andyblomfelt/thefracturesoffel/content/Part 1 - The Search for the Wanderer/VI. Ghost Town.md

 A brief silence was interrupted by glasses clinking a few booths over

 "But," Kingsley continued, "it's safer to travel together.
 If you all need to wait, I'm happy to do so.
-I can't remember the last time I took the quarry road with company."
+I can't remember the last time I took to the quarry road with company."

 Having adjusted their plans, finished their drinks, and enjoyed the last of Lance's performance, Kingsley led them towards her old neighborhood, where she got them a deal on rooms for the night.
 The walk was less than efficient, Tiyeme grabbing Ewan occasionally before he ran into one of the various streetlights giving off a faint blue glow.